 ATSM Educational Supervisors undertake the day-to-day, hands-on training of trainees in all aspects of the curriculum at trust level.
 This will also include workplace-based assessments and providing feedback to the trainee.

 The ATSM Educational Supervisor must possess the necessary clinical skills in the area being taught.
-For some ATSMs, midwives and ultrasonographers are considered for the position of ATSM Educational Supervisor.

 The ATSM Educational Supervisor role is slightly different from that of the Educational Supervisor as determined by the GMC.
 The ATSM Educational Supervisor will provide more of a clinical supervisor role.
 The ATSM Preceptor will generally undertake the appraisal and career guidance roles; this allows the Preceptor to have an overview of the trainee’s progress throughout the ATSM curriculum.
 The ATSM Educational Supervisor will work closely with the ATSM Preceptor to address delivery and quality control of the curriculum.